ADHOLibDH/dh2019-preconference/program.md

 permalink: /program
 ---

-*Please note that the schedule is still developing and may change.*
+*The Libraries as Research Partners in Digital Humanities pre-conference to Digital Humanities 2019 was held on July 8, 2019*

-*Presentation materials will be deposited in our [Zenodo community](https://zenodo.org/communities/libraries-as-research-partner-2019/).
-Sessions in Visboekzaal - B will be [livestreamed](https://www.youtube.com/channel/UCWyzf7KYVGojimRC1hL3sBw) and recorded.*
+*Presentation materials (including slides, notes, and prerecorded remote presentations) were deposited in our [Zenodo community](https://zenodo.org/communities/libraries-as-research-partner-2019/).
+Sessions in Visboekzaal - B were livestreamed and [recorded] (https://www.youtube.com/playlist?list=PLw1TV8ZWA2CCfZ2S8xgWgEKHDKLGkGtSy).*

 *[Download the full programme as a PDF](https://adholibdh.github.io/dh2019-preconference/assets/pdfs/LibDH2019_Programme.pdf).*